OpenTelemetry Collectors

 Send test data

-Use the following example Python script to send test data to the OTel Collector, which will then forward it to AIDR.
+You can use the following example Python script to send test data to the OTel collector, which will then forward it to AIDR.

 -